 - The SEND Code of Practice (p97 98) defines this as: "children and young people [who] learn at a slower pace than their peers, even with appropriate differentiation.
 Learning difficulties cover a wide range of needs, including moderate learning difficulties (MLD), severe learning difficulties (SLD)...through to profound and multiple learning difficulties (PMLD).
 Specific learning difficulties (SpLD) affect one or more specific aspects of learning.
-Children with a range of conditions such as Dyslexia, Dyscalculia and Developmental Coordination Disorder (formally Dyspraxia) are included in this area. - At Chantry we follow British Psychological Society advice that it is not necessary or effective for children to be assessed for Dyslexia until at least year 6.
-Support known to be effective in supporting Dyslexia will be applied if traits are present (buff books and paper, overlays when relevant, not copying from the board or recording unnecessary information for example).
-All classes use visual timetables, visual and concrete resourcing, uncluttered buff backgrounds for presentations.
-Ongoing training is in place to ensure consistency. - In year 3, all children are assessed again using Languagelink.
-In future years the Helen Arkell Spelling Test will be used alongside this to support any children with Dyslexic Traits.

-Additional support may include: small group or 1:1 time limited intervention, learning aids and visual resources, reduced load (no expectation of writing the date and learning intention for example), sensory support, and consultation from outside agencies.
+Children with a range of conditions such as Dyslexia, Dyscalculia and Developmental Coordination Disorder (formally Dyspraxia) are included in this area.
+Please note we are following County and British Psychological Society advice that it is not necessary or effective for children to be assessed for Dyslexia until at least year 6, but that support known to be effective in supporting Dyslexia will be applied if traits are present (buff books and paper, overlays when relevant, not copying from the board or recording unnecessary information for example).
+All classes use visual timetables, visual and concrete resourcing, and uncluttered buff or coloured backgrounds for presentations.
+Ongoing training is in place to ensure consistency across all year groups. - Additional support may include: small group or 1:1 time limited intervention, learning aids and visual resources, reduced load for secretarial load (writing the date and learning intention for example) sensory support, and support from outside agencies.